 How to Garden in a Changing Climate

-Evergreen's Lead Hand in Urban Agriculture Isaac Crosby's advice for gardening in a changing climate
+Evergreen's Horticulture Lead Isaac Crosby's advice for gardening in a changing climate.

 Published on March 11, 2021

 A changing climate can mean mild winters, ridiculously hot summers, too much rain in spring, early blossoms, and even unseasonal frosts.
 When any of these natural events happen, many gardeners are left not knowing what to do.

 Gardeners have firsthand experience with climate change, because they witness how it impacts their own gardens.
 According to Evergreen’s Former Horticulture Lead Isaac Crosby, there are certain ideas that we should take into consideration for gardening during climate change.

 Isaac leads urban agriculture programming at the Evergreen Brick Works.
 Having grown up in the farming community of Harrow, ON, he went on to study landscape horticulture the at Humber College.
 He is proud of his Ojibwa and Black Canadian heritage.
 Today, he incorporates his education and traditional First Nations farming into his work, and shares this knowledge with others.